Arcimoto: Deliverator

 The Deliverator is built for businesses who offer local and last-mile delivery to their customers.
 This variant comes with only one seat.
 The back seat is replaced by an extra-large cargo area that is accessible by a door on the right side (when seated in the vehicle).
-With a carrying capacity of over 350 pounds and over 15+ cubic feet of storage, the Deliverator enables deliveries of parcels.
+The Deliverator offers a top speed of 75 mph, 102 city miles of range, carrying capacity of 350 pounds, and 28 claimed cubic feet of storage, enabling deliveries of parcels.

 Arcimoto is conducting pilot programs with companies and organizations around the US.
 The production version of the Deliverator will be ready by the end of 2020.
 Production is expected to ramp up to volume production during 2021.

 Roadster

 This FUV variant features no roof or roll cage, similar to a three-wheeled motorcycle.
-According to the company, removing the roof reduces the vehicle's weight by about 100 pounds.
+According to the company, removing the roof reduces the vehicle's weight by about 100 pounds, although this has not been independently verified.
 The seats are being developed by Corbin-Pacific while the windshield is being developed by National Cycle.
 Corbin-Pacific and National Cycle also manufacture the seats, windshield and roof for the FUV, Rapid Responder, and Deliverator.
 Pricing starts at $23,900 and will begin production in Q2 2021.
 Finalized specs have not been announced for the Roadster.

-Future versions

 Cameo

 The Cameo is the fourth variant of the Arcimoto platform that is specifically designed for filming applications.
 The passenger seat and storage compartment is replaced with a rear-facing seat.
 This configuration provides free range of motion for a cameraperson to film.

-Flatbed pickup truck

-The Cameo variant lays the groundwork for the fifth variant, a flatbed pickup serving the general utility market.